nekomamoushi/learn/aws/certified_cloud_practitioner/compute_services.md

 - Single Instance deployment: good for dev
 - LB + ASG: great for production or pre-production web applications
 - ASG only: great for non-web apps in production (workers, etc..)

+## Outposts

+- Hybrid Cloud: businesses that keep an on- premises infrastructure alongside a cloud infrastructure
+- Therefore, two ways of dealing with IT systems:
+  - One for the AWS cloud (using the AWS console CLI, and AWS APIs)
+  - One for their on-premises infrastructure
+- AWS Outposts are “server racks” that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud
+- AWS will setup and manage “Outposts Racks” within your on-premises infrastructure and you can start leveraging AWS services on-premises
+- You are responsible for the Outposts Rack physical security

+Benefits:

+- Low-latency access to on-premises systems
+- Local data processing
+- Data residency
+- Easier migration from on-premises to the cloud • Fully managed service
+- Managed service to collect, process, and analyze real-time streaming data at any scale